 It looks too good to be true to win a national award for his jam recipes, but it is the reality and one of the biggest accolades in Matt’s showcase.
 Not just this, Matt won a national for cooking a barbeque for 1000 people in Noosa food with the help of some volunteers and his fellow chefs.

 Preston is a soccer fan and loves to grab an opportunity to do something new and encouraging.
-Matt has written five amazing books on some of finest recipes to the delicious food.
+Matt has written five amazing books on some of the finest recipes for delicious foods.
 This gourmet chef is practically and literally unstoppable.
 Who wants a hugsie on that note?

 Everyone Wants to Know – Do the Judges Taste Cold Food

 This has been the first and foremost question of all the Masterchef fans, ‘do the judges taste cold food?’.
-The answer is ‘yes, many times’.
-The headshots, various angled shots and other types of preparations that make this gastronomic show a success are necessary before the tasting begins.
+The answer is “yes, many times”.
+The headshots, variously angled shots, and other types of preparations that make this gastronomic show a success are necessary before the tasting begins.

 So judges go to the tables of the cooks and taste the flavors and their dishes while they are still hot.
 This gives them a clear idea about how a dish is turning out and the overall cooking intelligence a contestant is having.
 Although the full judgment depends upon the full presentation, flavors, and taste of the dish on its completion.
 Judging is not an easy job, you must eat cold food too.